NetEase-Media/grps_trtllm/README.md

       llm_style: qwen

       # tokenizer config.
-      # path of tokenizer.
+      tokenizer_type: huggingface # can be `huggingface`, `sentencepiece`.
 Must be set.
-Could be tokenizer.json(hf tokenizer), tokenizer.model(sentencepiece
-      # tokenizer) or tokenizer_model(RWKV world tokenizer).
-      tokenizer_path: /tmp/Qwen2-7B-Instruct/tokenizer.json
+      tokenizer_path: /tmp/Qwen2-7B-Instruct/ # path of tokenizer.
+Must be set.
       tokenizer_parallelism: 16 # tokenizers count for parallel tokenization.
 Will be set to 1 if not set.
       end_token_id: 151643 # end token id of tokenizer.
 Null if not set.
       pad_token_id: 151643 # pad token id of tokenizer.
 Null if not set.
-      stop_words: # additional stop words of tokenizer.
+      skip_special_tokens: # skip special tokens when decoding.
 Empty if not set.
-        - "<|im_start|>"
-        - "<|im_end|>"
-        - "<|endoftext|>"
-      bad_words: # additional bad words of tokenizer.
-Empty if not set.
-      special_tokens_id: # special tokens of tokenizer.
-Empty if not set.
         - 151643 # "<|endoftext|>"
         - 151644 # "<|im_start|>"
         - 151645 # "<|im_end|>"
+      force_tokens_dict: # will be used to force map tokens to ids when encode and decode.
+Empty if not set.
+      #  - token: "<|endoftext|>"
+      #    id: 151643
+      prefix_tokens_id: # prefix tokens id will be added to the beginning of the input ids.
+Empty if not set.
-      skip_special_tokens: true # skip special tokens when decoding.
-Will be set to true if not set.
+      suffix_tokens_id: # suffix tokens id will be added to the end of the input ids.
+Empty if not set.

       # trtllm config.
       gpt_model_type: inflight_fused_batching # must be `V1`(==`v1`) or `inflight_batching`(==`inflight_fused_batching`).
-      gpt_model_path: /tmp/Qwen2-7B-Instruct/trt_engines/fp16_4gpu/ # path of decoder model.
+      gpt_model_path: /tmp/Qwen2-7B-Instruct/trt_engines/ # path of decoder model.
 Must be set.
       encoder_model_path: # path of encoder model.
 Null if not set.
+      stop_words: # additional stop words.
+Empty if not set.
+        - "<|im_start|>"
+        - "<|im_end|>"
+        - "<|endoftext|>"
+      bad_words: # additional bad words.
+Empty if not set.
       batch_scheduler_policy: guaranteed_no_evict # must be `max_utilization` or `guaranteed_no_evict`.
       kv_cache_free_gpu_mem_fraction: 0.9 # will be set to 0.9 or `max_tokens_in_paged_kv_cache` if not set.
       exclude_input_in_output: true # will be set to false if not set.